 Day Trading or Gambling?

-A lot of people enter the market thinking they found a smart day trading pattern that no else ever thought about.
+A lot of people enter the market thinking they found a smart day trading pattern that no one else ever thought about.
 Really?
 Banks are hiring the brightest minds and are targeting them at finding market inefficiencies so that they can exploit these to make money.
 Finding a ‘unique trading pattern’ is about as likely as coming up with a successful lottery system.
-And even if it was possible, everyone would be day trading in the same way and the system would collapse.
+And even if it was possible, everyone would be day trading in the same way and the inefficiency would correct itself naturally.
 It doesn’t exist.
 It’s a ‘holy grail’ that people chase and unscrupulous book authors exploit.

 Of course there are always people claiming to be earning a living with day trading.
 And that is true.
 Some people do manage to be more or less successful.
 And, while they are probably more rigorous than most in their strategy, you have to remember that there is also a lot of luck involved.
 Stocks can only go up or down, so you are always betting on heads or tails.